Tekken 4

 Heihachi then wakes up and prepares to take advantage of the exhausted Jin by defeating him in battle, but Jin overpowers Heihachi and prepares to kill him as the Devil Gene begins to consume his mind.
 Jin almost delivers the final blow, but the memory of his mother, Jun, stops him.
 Jin hesitates and finally releases Heihachi in honor of his mother, telling him to: "Thank my Mother--Jun Kazama."
 Once again, the feathery black wings sprout from Jin's back, and he flies off, making a huge hole inside Hon-Maru's roof.

-A bold new direction for the series, again!
-Arcade time releases = Hype AF.
+A bold new direction for the series.
+Arcade time releases = Still Hype.

 REVIEW